 One of the first signs of your wisdom teeth coming in is when you experience any tenderness or discomfort around the back of your mouth.
 This can be on either side or just one.
 If you can imagine the sensation of adult teething, this would be an accurate idea of what you would feel.
 You may also notice swollen gums.

-If your wisdom teeth do become trapped under the gums, this can lead to a build-up of pressure, which can trigger headaches.
+If your wisdom tooth does become trapped under the gums, this can lead to a build-up of pressure, which can trigger headaches.
 This can be a difficult sign to detect if you already suffer from frequent headaches.
 So always ensure you continue to attend your regular check-ups with a skilled dentist so they can monitor the condition of your oral health.

 Infection In The Gums

-As wisdom teeth begin to erupt, they can often be awkwardly positioned, which causes only part of the tooth to emerge.
-When this happens, it can leave the gum tissue very susceptible to infections.
-Even with a miniscule opening, food can easily get lodged in there, making it very difficult to remove, even with thorough brushing and flossing.
+As a wisdom tooth begins to erupt, wisdom teeth roots can often be awkwardly positioned, which causes only part of the tooth to emerge.
+When this happens, it can leave the gum tissue very susceptible to active infections.
+Even with a minuscule opening, food can easily get lodged in there, making it very difficult to remove, even with thorough brushing and flossing.
 This can escalate into a potentially serious infection known as pericoronitis if not detected and corrected immediately.
 This is the most serious sign to look out for when your wisdom teeth are coming in, so always consult with your dentist as soon as possible.

 Why Wisdom Teeth Cause Pain

 In general, the pain and discomfort associated with wisdom teeth coming in is due to several factors:

 - Impaction.
 In some cases, the emerging wisdom tooth simply does not have enough space to erupt completely.
-As a result, the tooth may be placed at odd angles, creating pressure against other teeth.
+As a result, the tooth may be placed at odd angles, creating constant pressure against neighboring teeth.
 This is when the wisdom tooth is considered to be “impacted”.

 - Partial eruption.
 In case the tooth is erupted only partially, the bacteria can enter under the gum, causing an infection and stiffness, swelling, and pain.
 This is the most common cause of wisdom teeth pain.